-Our visitors include college-level and K-12 classes, birders, joggers, hikers, and volunteers.
+Our visitors include college level and 8th-12th grade classes, birders, joggers, hikers, and volunteers.

 The reserve provides parking for groups, guided tours, and a variety of other logistical support.
 Parking is very limited.
 For more information, please visit the pages for each visit category.

 8th-12th grades: 20 (must be guided by reserve staff or volunteer)

 Other: varies depending on use.
 Contact the reserve director, Cristina Sandoval.

 Classes and tour groups are permitted on approved trails and on the beach, outside of the Snowy Plover fenced habitat.
 Please do not approch the plover fence.
 Stay near the ocean's edge.
 Other habitats are available for college class projects upon request to the reserve director.